What Is Prudence Concept In Accounting?

 The concept also has certain disadvantages, which are as given below:

 - The prudence concept in accounting doesn’t always necessarily consist of correct facts.

-- A company may try to create provisions which are actually not required that may result in the creation of some secret reserves.
+- A company may try to create provisions that are not required, resulting in the creation of some private reserves.

-This has been a guide to Prudence Concept in Accounting.
-Here we will look at the overview of Prudence Principle, its meaning along with practical examples, advantages, and disadvantages.
+This has been a guide to what is Prudence Concept In Accounting.
+We explain it with examples, its importance and the various disadvantages of the concept.
 You may also find some useful accounting articles below –